 – I have four children who have always been homeschooled.
 They learned to read in four very different ways, though there are some important similarities too (all four have me for a mother, after all).
 This is the fourth in a series of posts examining how each of my children learned to read. –

 Each of my first three children began reading in very different ways.
-My fourth child Minky’s reading story shows an interesting combination of traits from her older siblings.
+My fourth child Mica’s reading story shows an interesting combination of traits from her older siblings.

 Listening to Reading

-When I realized that Kyro had taught himself to read by listening to Lock read comic books out loud, I investigated how much Minky knew already, since she had been in on all the bedtime reading sessions right along with Kyro.
+When I realized that Kyrler had taught himself to read by listening to Colter read comic books out loud, I investigated how much Mica knew already, since she had been in on all the bedtime reading sessions right along with Kyler.

 Can’t Sit Still